Dr Maria Dermit

 Atiya joined Mardakheh lab as an MRC DTP PhD rotation student in the in the 1st year of her programme in 2018.
 During her project, Atyia worked to optimise a quantitative immunopeptidomics pipeline for analysis of tumour antigens.
 She then went on to the Blizzard Institute for her PhD project on 'Developing Advanced Models of Wound Healing and Inflammation using 3D Bioprinting' in Oct 2018.

-Atiya successfully completed her PhD project in January 2022.
+Atiya successfully completed her PhD project in 2022.